sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 ## >>WHAT WE'LL BE BAKING TODAY

-Let's start with describing our directory structure for this project:
+Let's start with describing our ending directory structure for this project:

 ```
 environments/